 /etc/profile(or wherever to be exported globally, overwrite if you had the variables set to anything else):

 export XMODIFIERS=@im=none export GTK_IM_MODULE="fcitx" export QT_IM_MODULE="fcitx"

-> - Important: make sure that fcitx daemon is not running!
-Idk why, but for it starts, everything breaks.
+- Important: make sure that fcitx daemon is not running!
+Idk why, but when it starts, everything breaks.
 The daemon shalt not pass!
-From what I understand, Qt and GTK, and may be EFL, are having some internally supplied fcitx modules (about GTK it’s for sure) that probably get called.
-Still, why fcitx daemon kills the fun, is a puzzle.
+From what I understand, Qt and GTK, and may be EFL, are have some internally supplied fcitx modules (about GTK it’s for sure) that probably get used.
+Still, why fcitx daemon kills the fun is a puzzle.

-> Configure the Compose key.
+Configure the Compose key.
 For starters, just to test if it works, you could run